wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceOutput.md

 ### <a name="InputParam">Input parameters</a>

-Inputs to the Bing Voice API are expressed as HTTP query parameters.
+Inputs to the Bing Text to Speech API are expressed as HTTP query parameters.
 Parameters in the POST body are treated as SSML content.
 Refer to the W3C specifications ([http://www.w3.org/TR/speech-synthesis/](http://www.w3.org/TR/speech-synthesis/)).
 The following is a complete list of recognized input parameters.
 Unsafe characters should be escaped following the W3C URL specifications ([http://www.w3.org/Addressing/URL/url-spec.txt](http://www.w3.org/Addressing/URL/url-spec.txt)).
 A request with more than one instance of any parameter will result in an error response (HTTP 400).

 ###  <a name="SampleVoiceOR">Example voice output request</a>